Employee turnover: Causes of high or low turnover

 High turnover often means that employees are dissatisfied with their jobs, especially when it is relatively easy to find a new one.
 It can also indicate unsafe or unhealthy conditions, or that too few employees give satisfactory performance (due to unrealistic expectations, inappropriate processes or tools, or poor candidate screening).
-The lack of career opportunities and challenges, dissatisfaction with the job-scope or conflict with the management have been cited as predictors of high turnover.
+The lack of career opportunities and challenges, dissatisfaction with the job-scope, ability to balance work and personal life, and conflict with the management have been cited as predictors of high turnover.

 Each company has its own unique turnover drivers so companies must continually work to identify the issues that cause turnover in their company.
 Further the causes of attrition vary within a company such that causes for turnover in one department might be very different from the causes of turnover in another department.
 Companies can use exit interviews to find out why employees are leaving and the problems they encountered in the workplace.

 Low turnover indicates that none of the above is true: employees are satisfied, healthy and safe, and their performance is satisfactory to the employer.
 However, the predictors of low turnover may sometimes differ than those of high turnover.
 Aside from the fore-mentioned career opportunities, salary, corporate culture, management's recognition, and a comfortable workplace seem to impact employees' decision to stay with their employer.

 Many psychological and management theories exist regarding the types of job content which is intrinsically satisfying to employees and which, in turn, should minimise external voluntary turnover.
 Examples include Herzberg's two factor theory, McClelland's theory of needs, and Hackman and Oldham's job characteristics model.